When you mentally feel like crap and you know you should be feeling on top of the world

 The degree of energy and motivation sucking will depend on if you make this following mistake.

-The biggest mistake you can make in the ground floor room is to work yourself hard by trying to bully yourself out of depression.
+The biggest mistake you can make in the ground floor room is to work yourself hard with destructive thoughts...
+Trying to bully yourself out of depression.

-If you do this, your internal pressure and stress will skyrocket.
+If you do this, your internal pressure and stress will skyrocket and your negative thoughts will increase.

 Fighting depression like this works against the brain's attempt to heal itself.
 And this will drop you into deep, dark and long depression.